 The Flood

-“Noah was a righteous man, blameless in his time; Noah walked with God” (Genesis 6:9).
+Noah was a righteous man, blameless in his time; Noah walked with God” (Genesis 6:9).
 Because of this, he found grace in God’s sight (Genesis 6:8).
 This also made Noah very different than the others who inhabited the earth at this time.
 Mankind’s population had grown considerably since the time of Adam and Eve in the garden (Genesis 6:1).
-Unfortunately, as the population grew, so did man’s sin.
-“Every intent of the thoughts of his heart were only evil continually” (Genesis 6:5)
+But as the population grew, so did man’s sin: “Every intent of the thoughts of his heart was only evil continually” (Genesis 6:5).

 There were two things that God decided to do.
 First, He destroyed man (Genesis 7:23) who was made in His image (Genesis 1:26).
-This alone would suffice to show us God’s attitude towards sin.
+This alone would suffice to show us God’s attitude toward sin.
 But He did something else as well.
-He destroyed man “with the earth,” which was “very good” as He created it.
+He destroyed man “with the earth” which was “very good” as He created it.
 When He sent the flood, “all the fountains of the great deep burst open, and the floodgates of the sky were opened.
 The rain fell upon the earth for forty days and forty nights” (Genesis 7:11-12).
 This violent and catastrophic event forever changed the face of this planet, all because of the wickedness of man.

 Sodom and Gomorrah

-Lot enjoyed great wealth with Abraham (Genesis 13:2-5).
-So much so that “the land could not sustain them while dwelling together” and they had to separate from each another (Genesis 13:6-9).
+Lot enjoyed great wealth with Abraham (Genesis 13:2-5) – so much so that “the land could not sustain them while dwelling together” and they had to separate from each another (Genesis 13:6-9).
 When Lot departed, he chose to move towards Sodom (Genesis 13:10-12).

 The people of Sodom were “wicked exceedingly and sinners against the Lord” (Genesis 13:13).
 God was aware of this and had heard the outcry against them (Genesis 18:20).
 They are most remembered for the sin of homosexuality (Jude 7), though they were guilty of other sins as well (Ezekiel 16:49).
 We get an idea of just how wicked they were in the account of the angels coming to the city to warn Lot.
-The men of the city gathered, intending to rape the visitors that had come to Lot’s house (Genesis 19:4-5).
-When Lot refused, they threatened to do worse to him (Genesis 19:9).
+The men of the city gathered intending to rape the visitors that had come to Lot’s house (Genesis 19:4-5).
+When Lot refused to send them out, they threatened to do worse to him (Genesis 19:9).
 Then after the angels brought Lot back into the house and smote the men of the city with blindness, they were still undeterred and continued to try and find the door despite losing their vision (Genesis 19:10-11).

 After these events, Lot escaped and God destroyed the cities (Genesis 19:22-25).
 But he did more than just wipe out the wicked people.
 He destroyed “the inhabitants of the cities, and what grew on the ground” (Genesis 19:25).
 The area around Sodom had been very fertile.
 This is why Lot chose to go in that direction.
 But that was “before the Lord destroyed Sodom and Gomorrah” (Genesis 13:10).
 After the destruction, it became a place of “perpetual desolation” (Zephaniah 2:9).
-In fact, we read of a valley that existed in the time before the destruction that afterwards was part of the Dead Sea (Genesis 14:3).
+In fact, there was a valley that existed in the time before the destruction that afterwards was part of the Dead Sea (Genesis 14:3).
 This was due to God’s destruction.
 It is a testament to God’s hatred of this sin.

 The Cross

 Jesus’ death on the cross was a public demonstration to all of God’s attitude towards sin.
 Paul told the Romans that Jesus was “displayed publicly as a propitiation in His blood” (Romans 3:25).
-This public sacrifice, the propitiation, was God’s way of dealing with sin (Romans 3:23; cf. 1 John 2:1).
+This public sacrifice – the propitiation – was God’s way of dealing with sin (Romans 3:23; cf. 1 John 2:1).
 Peter said that Jesus “bore our sins in His body on the cross” (1 Peter 2:24).
 Just as the animal sacrifices under the old law were a “reminder of sins year by year” (Hebrews 10:3), Jesus’ sacrifice serves as a reminder for us as well.
 His cruel death on the cross shows us just how terrible and ugly sin is.

 The End of the World

 Peter used the example of the flood to discuss the pending destruction of the world.
-He said, “the world at that time was destroyed, being flooded with water” (2 Peter 3:6).
+He wrote, “The world at that time was destroyed, being flooded with water” (2 Peter 3:6).
 This, of course, was due to mankind’s sin (Genesis 6:5-7).
-But Peter continues, “by His word the present heavens and earth are being reserved for fire, kept for the day of judgment and destruction of ungodly men” (2 Peter 3:7).
+But Peter continued, “By His word the present heavens and earth are being reserved for fire, kept for the day of judgment and destruction of ungodly men” (2 Peter 3:7).
 Ungodly men will be destroyed at the end of the world.
 Paul said the Lord is coming “in flaming fire, dealing out retribution to those who do not know God and to those who do not obey the gospel of our Lord Jesus” (2 Thessalonians 1:7-8).
 But along with the ungodly men, “the earth and its works will be burned up” (2 Peter 3:10).
-The world that God created was “very good.”
-But when sin is ultimately punished, the earth will be ultimately destroyed.
+The world that God created was “very good”; but when sin is ultimately punished, the earth will be ultimately destroyed.

 Hell

 Jesus suffered a terrible, painful, physical death on the cross.
 We stand to face an eternal spiritual death.
-“But the Bible says He bore our sins!”
+Some might say, “But the Bible says He bore our sins!”
 He did.
 It was the same way He “took our infirmities and carried away our diseases” (Matthew 8:17; Isaiah 53:4).
 He dealt with them and removed them.
 He did not contract the diseases He healed or become possessed with the demons He cast out (Matthew 8:16).

 Conclusion